Marketers Glossary: Email Marketing Terms Every One Should Know

 Most often marketers feel an urge to drop big words within their email content.
 The trick to luring customers is not by using jargons, but by using the right terminology in the right place.
-If you are an experienced marketer, you are already aware of all the email marketing terminologies.
+If you are an experienced marketer, you are already aware of all the email marketing strategy, stages of email marketing strategy and its terminologies.
 However, if you are a newbie, fret not.
 We have compiled the most important and frequently used email marketing terms for you to refer, learn, use and save it.

 The Comprehensive Glossary of Email Marketing Terms

 Before we start with the comprehensive list, we’ll first clear the air of who will benefit from this:

 Email marketing terms are not something that will lose its zeal in the marketing industry.
 This list’s primary purpose is to discuss the real meaning of each term.
 This will not just help you in framing a rich convertible email content, but also save you (if you are new) from the tedious task of handling the jargons you hear in the name of email marketing glossary of terms.
 Do these terms sound gibberish to you?
 We’re here to help.
 We will go ahead with the terms in alphabetical order for an easy reference! 🙂